15-463, 15-663, 15-862 Computational photography

 There are two final deliverables for your project: A project report, and a project presentation video.
 Both should be submitted on Gradescope.

-Project report: Your final report, should be a PDF of length 4 pages (for 15-463) or 8 pages (for 15-663 and 15-862), plus any additional pages for references.
+Project report: Your final report should be a PDF of length approximately five pages, plus any additional pages for references.
 Your report should be written as a SIGGRAPH paper (you can use the author kit for the formatting).

-Project presentation video: You should prepare a video of duration 5 minutes where you record yourself presenting your final project.
-This will require preparing a set of presentation slides and a narration script.
-Think of the video as a recording of a presentation you would give about your project to an audience consisting of your instructors and classmates.
+Project presentation video: You video should have a duration of 5 minutes and should be a recording of yourself presenting your final project.
+Creating the video will require preparing a set of presentation slides and a narration script.
+Think of the video as a recording of a presentation you would give about your project to an audience comprising your instructors and classmates.
 You can use the ICCP 2023 video instructions for technical information on how to prepare your video (e.g., formatting, file extension, recording software).
 Obviously, the ICCP time limits do not apply to you.

 Special Thanks